daebfcg/daebfcg.github.io/content/posts/20251101/index.md

 Now to make the routing template, I transfered the cardstock template onto some Ramboard I had leftover from the my kitchen floor project.
 This stuff is great for other uses like this.

-The I used spray adhesive to attach it to the 12 x 16 acrylic sheet.
+Then I used spray adhesive to attach it to the 12 x 16 acrylic sheet.
 Got two of these from amazon for about $15.

 {{<imgresize template-acrylic-1.jpg "800x800" "Acrylic routing template 1">}}